Silk-GUI/Silk/README.md

     -o - opens Silk GUI in a full screen window
 ```

+Open `localhost:3000` or the remote url in a web browser.

+## Apps

 [Available Apps](https://github.com/zodern/Silk/wiki/Apps)

+Install apps using the App Manager.

 ## Create an App

-Silk helps you create apps.
+It is simple to create an app for Silk.
 [Get Started!](https://github.com/zodern/Silk/wiki/Basics-Of-Making-an-App)

 ## How It Works

 The core does basically three things:

-1. Make the window manager available at localhost:3000
-2. Handle the apps.
-This includes validating and starting apps, installing their dependencies, and making it easier to debug.
+1. Routing.
+Though apps using the new app framework have their own server and router.
+2. Manage the apps.
 3. Provide an api.
-The server api allows apps to access the core.
-The client api helps the front end of apps to communicate with their server and the window manager.
+There is a client api for apps to interact with the window manager and their server, as well as a server api for interacting with the core.

-The window manager takes care of what is shown on the screen.
-The window manager that is included with Silk GUI is  [Sleek](https://github.com/Silk-GUI/Sleek).
+The window manager that is included with Silk GUI by default is  [Sleek](https://github.com/Silk-GUI/Sleek).

-Everything else is done with apps.
-Headless apps are similar to services in Windows and take care of other features of the OS that is not done in the core, such as the app defaults.
+All of the remainaing functionality is handled by apps, such as the app defaults app.

 ## Contribute

 All contributions are greatly appreciated.

-To contribute to core:
+To run locally:
 ```
 git clone https://github.com/zodern/Silk.git
 cd Silk
 npm install
 bower install
 ```

-The included apps are in their own repository.
+## Related Projects

+Apps:

 - [File Explorer](https://github.com/Silk-GUI/file-explorer)
 - [Text Editor](https://github.com/Silk-GUI/text-editor)